 Stay safe from lingering lead

 It might be in old coats of paint, dust, or even your soil – and it’s especially dangerous to children.
-View our resources for understanding and dealing with lead in your home or workplace.
+The Stay Safe from Lingering Lead Campaign helps with understanding and dealing with lead in your home or workplace.

 The ‘Stay Safe from Lingering Lead’ campaign uses videos to help alert home renovators and gardeners to be cautious and wear protective clothing when working around lead in old paint or soil.